alessiogiovagnini/locusVisium-back-end/README.md

 - **GoogleImagesSearch API**: To retrieve images for the mock data.
 - Android Camera and GPS Integration
 - **Backend Server**: Developed using Python with Flask.

-   Here's the revised version of the installation and usage guide, with improved clarity and grammar:

 ## Android App git
 [Android app git](https://github.com/JacobSalvi/mwc-project)